 - It is the intention of the ESRA consortium to repeat this survey on a triennial basis.
 A core set of questions is retained in every edition of the survey; this allows the development of a time series of road safety performance indicators.

-The ESRA project started with 17 countries in 2015, and has meanwhile grown to 48 countries.
+The ESRA project started with 17 countries in 2015, and has meanwhile grown to 48 countries in 2020.

 Methodology & questionnaire